kubernetes-sigs/cluster-api/docs/proposals/20191030-machine-health-checking.md

 - Provide a mechanism to guarantee that application quorum for N members is maintained at any time.

 ## Proposal
-The machine health checker (MHC) is responsible for marking machines backing unhealthy Nodes with an annotation so that they can be remediated by their owning controller.
+The machine health checker (MHC) is responsible for marking machines backing unhealthy Nodes with a condition so that they can be remediated by their owning controller.

 It provides a short-circuit mechanism and limits remediation when the `maxUnhealthy` threshold is reached for a targeted group of machines.
 This is similar to what the node life cycle controller does for reducing the eviction rate as nodes become unhealthy in a given zone.
 E.g a large number of nodes in a single zone are down due to a networking issue.